junxit/us-congress-bills-110/metadata.md

 - 2007-09-18 — Introduced in House
 - 2007-09-18 — Introduced in House
 - 2007-09-18 — Referred to the House Committee on House Administration.
+- 2007-10-02 — Considered under suspension of the rules. (consideration: CR H11107-11108)
+- 2007-10-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3571.
+- 2007-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-02 — Mr. Brady (PA) moved to suspend the rules and pass the bill.
+- 2007-10-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11107)
+- 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11107)